Track MCP LogoTrack MCP

 # @rootly-incident-responder analyze incident #12345

-This skill demonstrates a complete incident response workflow using Rootly's intelligent tools combined with GitHub integration for code correlation.
+It demonstrates a full incident response workflow using Rootly tools and GitHub context.

 On-Call Shift Metrics